Greenery that creates a neighbourhood

 Grün Wald Haus: conversion of a detached house

-Starting with the classic building type of a detached house with a gabled roof, the buildings are transformed into a crystalline building – a villa – using simple means.
+Starting from the traditional building type of a detached house with a gabled roof, the buildings are transformed into a crystalline structure – a villa – using simple means.
 The quality of the cooperative residential concept is reflected in the well-thought-out floor plans.
-Spacious access zones on the ground floor serve as a distributor within the house and, as an informal communication space, form a transition between living and free space.
-These compact and similar buildings can be implemented in an ecologically sensible way and accommodate the cooperative concept and the construction phases in their realisation.
+Spacious access zones on the ground floor, extending across the depth of the building, serve as distribution areas within the house and act as informal communication spaces, creating a transition between living and open spaces.
+These compact and similar buildings can be implemented in an ecologically sensible way and align with both the cooperative concept and the phased implementation of the project.

-The simplicity with which diversity is created from a single type is also reflected in the choice of construction.
-Solid single-shell brick walls, simple details and a reduced colour palette in the design create the appearance of timeless durability.
+The simplicity of how diversity is created from a single type is also reflected in the choice of construction.
+Solid single-skin brick walls, straightforward details and a reduced colour range in the design create a timeless durability.

 Photo Florian Holzherr